 His bank manager also told him that with this score, it would be difficult to get a loan from any other bank too.

 He had many questions in his mind.

 “Why is my credit score low?
 I don’t even use credit cards anymore.?”

 “What do I do now to pay the school admission fees?”

-Whatever the case might be, it is not possible to improve your score immediately.
+Except for wrong reporting, it is not possible to improve your score immediately.
 It can easily take 6 months to a few years to get your credit score back on track.